Want more info?

 A site director is assigned to each location.
 This person is an Ashland University employee whose job is to serve students and act as a liaison with the facility and Ashland University.
 The site director, along with the instructors, are the main program contacts for students.
 They help students register for classes, resolve issues with technology, get answers to questions students have and distribute textbooks and other supplies.

-Yes, Ashland University was selected to participate in the Second Chance Pell Experiment under the Experimental Sites Initiative program in 2016 during the Obama Administration.
+Yes, Ashland University was selected to participate in the Second Chance Pell Experimental Sites Initiative program in 2016 during the Obama Administration.

 Courses are available for re-entry students who have completed a minimum of 6 credit hours and remain Pell eligible to complete their degree.
 They can do this without financial responsibilities for tuition, textbooks or fees.
 Financial aid is also available to students who are not Pell eligible.
 The program is set up in such a way that a student can be enrolled in courses within a facility one day, get released, then login the next day from any computer on the outside to continue his/her instruction.